 We aim to keep all staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEND.
-The Assistant Head (SENDCo) attends relevant SEND courses in order to keep up to date with local and national updates in SEND.
+The SENDCo and Deputy SENDCo attends relevant SENDcourses in order to keep up to date with local and national updates in SEND.
 We recognise the need to train all our staff on SEND issues and access to courses is available for all.
-The Assistant Head (SENDCo), with the Senior Leadership Team, ensures that training opportunities are matched to school development priorities and identified pupils' needs.
-All teachers and support staff undertake induction on taking up a post and this includes meeting with the Assistant Head (SENDCo) to explain the systems and structures in place around the school's SEND provision and practice.
+The SENDCo and Deputy SENDCo, with the Senior Leadership Team, ensures that training opportunities are matched to school development priorities and identified pupils' needs.
+All teachers and support staff undertake induction on taking up a post and this includes meeting with the SENDCo and/or Deputy SENDCo to explain the systems and structures in place around the school's SEND provision and practice.